Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <p align="right">Accusing <code>null</code> for errors is like <br />charging <mark>&thinsp;<b>0</b>&thinsp;</mark> for one can divide by it.</b></p>

-### `Null` is a feature, not a bug
+### `Null` is not a bug but a feature

 First, `Null` is not a popped transistor, phantom, bug, stub, rudiment, or singularity.
 It's not more than a logical agreement for unassigned variables and the initial and valid state of objects.
 When neglected, it sincerely warns about a breach.

 Besides plain cases, `NullReference` may be the visible summit of the iceberg made of logical faults.

-That's a rather strange idea that there could be a programming language without `null`.
+It's a rather strange idea that there could be a programming language without `null`.
+Meanwhile, mainstream languages allow nullable numeric types to avoid the unwanted default to zero.

 ### Blaming the messenger